pelarnut01/rama/README.md

     **Run command**

-        Going to the parent directory of a file restore.js
+        Going to the parent directory of a file restore.py

-        $ node restore.js
+        $ python3 restore.py

 # 5.Setup MQTT Subscribe